wlh18/html-css-1/README.md

 ### Semantic HTML

-Semantic elements are elements that also communicate some meaning, as opposed to being used simply for display.
+Semantic HTML is HTML that introduces context or meaning to the structure of a webpage, instead of using elements simply for display.
 Semantic HTML is crucial for accessibility issues and Search Engine Optimization (SEO).

 Examples of nonsemantic HTML: `<div>, <span>`